mskadu/unix-scripts/README.md

-# unixbash-scripts
+# unix-scripts
-A collection of UNIX bash scripts I often use.
+A collection of UNIX scripts I often use.

 **WARNING**
 All scripts available here have been copy-pasted from my existing works.